GKnirps/ukidek/year-04.md

 As mentioned before, we also need a larger variety of booze.
 And more booze.
 We only have 41 servings left, with a fortress population of 137 (including resident performers, but not including short-time visitors).
 At this rate, we will be dry by the end of the month.
 We also have a gigantic plump helmet field and over six hundred plump helmets.
 We should replace this with several smaller but more diverse farm plots.

 We also have lots of mussel shells lying around.
 Maybe we can craft some trinkets with them.
-I don't want to imaging what those necromancers will do if they raise over a hundred mussel shells at the same time.
+I don't want to imagine what those necromancers will do if they raise over a hundred mussel shells at the same time.
 This is scary.

 So, long story short:
 1. dig to the lava sea